 Introduction: Quick Fruit Piano With MIDI

 This is a really simple capacitive-touch piano.
 Tap on fruit, cans of soda, bottles of water, strips of aluminum foil, etc., and you get polyphonic piano music from your computer.
-Now that the software is written, the project shouldn't take more than 10 minutes to put together.
+Now that the software is written, the project shouldn't take more than 10 minutes to put together with the Arduino version.

 - some aluminum foil